-There are so many types of fairy/string/festoon lights on the market now that we don’t only associate them with Christmas and it is totally ok to drape them over shelves or headboards, wrap around a fireside basket of logs or entwine around a tall cactus plant!
-When used outside on patios and balconies they look really attractive and add a special charm.
+There are so many types of fairy/string/festoon lights on the market now that we don’t only associate them only with Christmas and it is totally ok to drape them over shelves or headboards, wrap around a fireside basket of logs or entwine around a tall cactus plant!
+When used outside on patios and balconies, or circled around tree branches, they look really attractive and add a special charm.

-Honeycomb paper balls were massive on Instagram this Christmas, adorning people’s stair banisters and hanging from kitchen ceilings and above dining tables.
-If you pick less Christmassy colours and go for soft greys, navy, blush pinks etc or pops of bright colour such as yellow they add such an element of fun – great in a kid’s room too and cheap to decorate with.
-(Many party suppliers stock them – these ones are from Party Pieces.)
+Honeycomb paper balls are a popular trend at Christmas, adorning people’s stair banisters and hanging from ceilings and above dining tables.
+If you pick less Christmassy colours and look for grey, navy, blush pink etc or pops of bright colour such as yellow they add such an element of fun – great in a kid’s room, too and cheap to decorate with.
+I really like the stone grey and mustard/ochre ones from Rockett St George.

 Hopefully these ideas will give you the hit of bling and decorative accents you would otherwise miss from your Christmas decorations!